 - Entry: Water flows through your pipe into the RO system.

-- Reverse osmosis: The water gets forced through the reverse osmosis membrane(s) at sufficient pressure to keep it moving forward.
-The concentrate is either fed back into the system or drained away, contingent on the type you have.
+- Reverse osmosis: The water is forced through the reverse osmosis membrane or membranes at sufficient pressure to ensure it keeps moving forward.
+The concentrate or wastewater is either fed back into the system for a second pass or drained away, depending on your system.